 Morningstar, Inc. Code of Ethics

-As amended and in effect on July 28, 2023
+As amended and in effect on May 10, 2024

 Morningstar has created an open environment for our employees, and we value trust and honest communication.
 Our high standard of ethical behavior serves as a foundation for our work and helps to create a positive work environment for all employees.
 Acting ethically helps ensure that people outside of Morningstar will continue to hold us in high esteem and that customers will have a consistently positive experience with us.
 We owe much of the goodwill we enjoy from customers to our reputation for high ethical standards.
 Our customers rely on us to be an objective, honest, and credible source of investment information, analysis, products and services.

 Our philosophy is that by giving employees the freedom and tools to make their own decisions, people can and will do their best work.
 With this freedom comes the responsibility to always act with the utmost integrity.
-Situations will arise where you will be faced with ethical decisions, and this Code of Ethics is meant to help guide you through those decisions.
+Situations will arise where you will be faced with ethical decisions, and this Code of Ethics (the “Code”) is meant to help guide you through those decisions.
 By clearly spelling out where Morningstar stands on bigger issues, we hope to provide you with a framework for making good choices on a daily basis.
-In serving this purpose, these guidelines will help ensure that Morningstar will continue to be seen for what we are – a company that puts investors first and in doing so promotes honest and ethical conduct, including the ethical handling of conflicts of interest and compliance with applicable laws, rules and regulations.
+In serving this purpose, these guidelines will help ensure that Morningstar will continue to be seen for what we are – a company that puts investors first, and in doing so promotes honest and ethical conduct, including the ethical handling of conflicts of interest and compliance with applicable laws, rules and regulations.

-This Code of Ethics applies to all Morningstar employees (including employees of Morningstar subsidiaries).
-The pertinent provisions of this Code of Ethics also apply to members of Morningstar’s board of directors and to Morningstar’s temporary workers, interns, independent contractors, and consultants in connection with their work for Morningstar.
-For this reason, except where the context requires otherwise, references to “employment” will be deemed to include all activities on behalf of Morningstar.
+This Code applies to all Morningstar officers and employees (including those of Morningstar subsidiaries).
+The pertinent provisions of this Code also apply to members of Morningstar’s board of directors and to Morningstar’s temporary workers, interns, independent contractors, and consultants in connection with their work for Morningstar.
+Unless otherwise specified, all Morningstar directors, officers, employees, contingent workers, interns and consultants will be referred to throughout this Code as “you” or "your".

-Additional Policies and Guidelines
+1. Additional Policies and Guidelines

-Your business, subsidiary entity, or country manager may impose additional guidelines – which may be more restrictive or prescriptive - depending on business needs and applicable legal or regulatory requirements.
-Morningstar also has additional governance policies that provide additional guidance and procedures on many of these topics.
-Please note, however that to the extent any specific provisions are inconsistent with your local laws, they will not apply to you.
-These additional policies can be found on Morningstar’s Intranet (The Pond) or corporate governance website.
-Contact your People & Culture Business Partner or your local Legal or Compliance representative with any questions about whether a particular policy applies to you.
+Morningstar has supplemental governance policies that provide guidance and procedures on many of the topics covered by this Code.
+Please note, however, that to the extent any specific provisions are inconsistent with your local laws, they will not apply to you.
+These additional governance policies can be found on Morningstar’s Intranet or investor relations website.
+Your business, subsidiary entity, or jurisdiction may have additional guidelines that are more restrictive or prescriptive depending on business needs and applicable legal or regulatory requirements.
+Contact your local Compliance representative with any questions about whether a particular policy or guideline applies to you.

-Personal Responsibility
+2. Personal Responsibility

-Professionalism: Morningstar has a business casual environment, but that does not mean that employees should be any less professional.
+Professionalism: Morningstar has a business casual environment, but that does not mean that you should be any less professional.
 The need for professionalism extends beyond the confines of our office space.
-Each and every one of us is a spokesperson for Morningstar, and our recognition of that important role should be at the forefront of our every professional interaction, both inside and outside of the workplace, whether with clients and end customers, other commercial parties, fellow employees or the investing public.
-Whether you’re on the phone, at a conference, in a business meeting, or conducting an interview, you are Morningstar to the person or people with whom you are speaking.
+Each and every one of us is a spokesperson for Morningstar, and our recognition of that important role should be at the forefront of our every professional interaction, both inside and outside of the workplace, whether with clients and end customers, other commercial parties, fellow co-workers or the investing public.
+Whether you’re on the phone, at a conference, in a business meeting, or conducting an interview, you represent Morningstar to the person or people with whom you are speaking.
 Therefore, we all must be mindful of the responsibility that goes along with representing Morningstar.

-Conflicts of Interest
+3. Conflicts of Interest

 1. Directly or indirectly has a personal or financial interest in any transaction which is or may be adverse to Morningstar; or